samlangley1/Fund-View/README.md

 <!-- DATA-->
 ## DATA

-To request custom stocks, simply add the stock symbol into any of the .csv files and processor will read from the "SYMBOL" column.
-Currently the .csv files are shipped inside the docker container, this is obviously not ideal, I'm working on a better solution.
+To request custom stocks, simply add a symbol to the list in /data/syock_symbols.py

 <!-- ROADMAP -->
 ## Roadmap